electrotiti/tlassets-bundle/README.md

 ````
 ## Tags Twig

-Below an example of Tags that you can use in your Twig
+Below an example of tags that you can use in your Twig

 ```` Twig
 {% style "@MyCustomBundle/Resources/public/less/" filter="less" %}